Search This Blog

 That arrangement would preserve flight hours on the aging aircraft—especially useful given frequent presidential travel to Mar-a-Lago and incidents such as the January diversion to Davos for the World Economic Forum (WEF).
 The President was quickly transferred from the VC-25A, which had reportedly suffered a “minor electrical issue”, to a C-32A to resume his journey.

-Presidential Communications on Air Force One
+The New Air Force One

-New AEP phone on Air Force One
+President Trump tours the New Air Force One

 No comments: